Saucy Jacky postcard: Text

 Some authors have argued that the postcard was sent before the murders were publicised, making it unlikely that any hoaxer would have such knowledge of the crime; however the correspondence was postmarked more than 24 hours after the killings had occurred, and long after many details of the murders were known by journalists and residents of the area.

 Later revelations

 Police officials later claimed to have identified a specific journalist as the author of this postcard and the earlier "Dear Boss" letter.
-In 1931, journalist Fred Best of The Star claimed he and a colleague at the newspaper had written all the letters signed "Jack the Ripper" in order to "keep the business alive".
+In 1931, journalist Fred Best of The Star claimed he and a colleague at the newspaper (apparently named Tom Bullen (Note: Chief Inspector John Littlechild is known to have stated in 1913 that senior Scotland Yard investigators had "generally believed" Bullen, whose full name was Thomas J. Bulling, to be responsible for the letters.)) had written all the letters signed "Jack the Ripper" in order to "keep the business alive".

 In the years after the Ripper murders, the Saucy Jacky postcard disappeared from the police files.
 Although the "Dear Boss" letter was recovered in 1987, the "Saucy Jacky" postcard is still missing.

 In 2018, a forensic linguistic analysis found strong linguistic evidence suggesting that this postcard and the "Dear Boss" letter were written by the same person.